plainionist/Plainion.JekyllLint/README.md

 # Plainion.JekyllLint - The linter for Jekyll based web sites and blogs

-Plainion.JekyllLint implements various rules to improve your articles and posts.
+[Plainion.JekyllLint](http://plainionist.github.io/Plainion.JekyllLint/) implements various rules to improve your articles and posts written with Jekyll.
-You can configure the rules to be an information, a warning or an error.

-## Rules

-## Configuration
+Visit the [project website](http://plainionist.github.io/Plainion.JekyllLint/) to learn about the implemented rules and how to configure Plainion.JekyllLint for your Jekyll site.